overtrue/laravel-follow/README.md

 # Laravel 5 Follow System

-:two_men_holding_hands: This package helps you to add user based follow system to your model.
+:heart: This package helps you to add user based follow system to your model.

 ## Installation